workaholic-v-0-0-0/lexLeo/README.md

-\mainpage Main page

-# lexLeo
+# README

+## Project Overview

 Welcome to the lexLeo programming language project!
 This repository contains the source code for lexLeo's compiler and interpreter, designed to explore and implement the capabilities of this new programming language.

-## Project Overview

 This project is primarily an educational initiative designed to deepen understanding and practical application of fundamental programming language concepts, as well as the principles of compilers and interpreters.
 It aims to provide an interactive learning platform where participants can explore the intricacies of language construction, understand the stages of compilation, and master the process of interpretation.